anudeepsekhar/CarND-BehavioralCloning/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+## Conclusion and Discussion

+I could easily spend hours upon hours tuning the data and model to perform optimally on both tracks, but to manage my time effectively I chose to conclude my efforts as soon as the model performed satisfactorily on both tracks.
+I fully plan to revisit this project when time permits.
+One way that I would like to improve my implementation is related to the distribution flattening scheme.
+I would also like to revisit implementing a more agressive crop to the images before feeding them to the neural net.
+I would also like to modify the architecture to reduce the number of parameters as it would make it a lot easier for the model to train aswell as it would be able to predict in near real time.